kamallamarti/Cloud-Resume-Challenge-Azure/README.md

 [My Cloud Resume Challenge Journey](https://medium.com/@kamal.lamarti/challenge-my-cloud-resume-azure-version-e2dbdf4e6620)

-Whether you're an Azure veteran or a newcomer, I hope that my project serves as inspiration and aid for your cloud computing journey.
+Whether you're an Azure veteran or a newcomer , I hope that my project serves as inspiration and aid for your cloud computing journey.
 If you require assistance or have any questions, feel free to drop a message  :)

+# Pipeline Test - Please Ignore